 Nothing is more closely associated to personal comfort and preference than personal physical health and condition and that of others aboard (spouse, visitors) and any pets you may have aboard.
 Imagine and carefully consider your physical access to the boat when faced with various boarding and docking situations.
 Along the Great Loop, you will encounter widely variable tidal ranges and periods of vigorous winds and currents.
-You will encounter these environmental conditions at floating docks, fixed docks, high concrete walls, along-side ties, slips with short or very short finger piers, slips with no finger pier (Mediterranean, or “Med,” moor), shrimp boats, barges and occasionally, a mooring ball.
+You will encounter these environmental conditions at floating docks, fixed docks, high steel and concrete walls, along-side ties, slips with short or very short finger piers, slips with no finger pier (Mediterranean, or “Med,” moor), shrimp boats, barges and occasionally, a mooring ball.
 One particularly exciting activity is tying to a mooring ball in a crowded mooring field in 20kt gusting winds and drizzle.
 These activities require physical agility and some stamina.
 They also require boat handling skill (seamanship) and patience with one’s deck hands (spouse).
 If your deck crew has any physical disability or limitations, this will – or should – affect your choice of boat.

 Likewise, with the question of engines, there are pros and cons that often boil down to personal comfort and preference.
-Some people feel that dual engines provide a margin of safety, reasoning that it’s improbable both would fail at the same time.
+Some people feel that dual engines provide a margin of redundancy and safety, reasoning that its improbable both would fail at the same time.
 Some people feel that a fast trawler or cruiser allows one to run fast over open expanses of water or away from approaching bad weather.
 Yes, sudden and complete engine failures can occur.
 I don’t know the statistics from Tow BoatUS or SeaTow, but most of the anecdotal lost engine stories I’ve heard over our several years of living aboard and cruising involve fuel issues that affected both engines.
-Those who are true committed to needing two engines for reasons of redundancy and safety are well advised to run them from different, fully independent fuel tanks and through different, fully independent sets of fuel filters.
+Those who are truly committed to needing two engines for reasons of redundancy and safety are well advised to run them from different, fully independent fuel tanks and through different, fully independent sets of fuel filters.

 The good news on fuel is that, on the Great Loop cruise, boats will turn fuel stores over 6 ~ 8 times, so the fuel aboard will generally be pretty fresh and clean once the cruise is under way.
-With two engines, maintenance tasks and maintenance costs are doubled; physical access to the engine for maintenance tasks is often severely limited and problematic; and of course, even with two engines, if one does fail and requires emergency service, it will certainly bring a temporary stop to your travel itinerary while the issue is being resolved.
+With two engines, machinery maintenance tasks and machinery maintenance costs are doubled; physical access to the engine for maintenance tasks is often severely limited and problematic; and of course, even with two engines, if one does fail and requires emergency service, it will certainly bring a temporary stop to your travel itinerary while the issue is being resolved.

 Single engine trawlers are generally fit with full keels and well-protected under-water running gear (prop shaft, struts, propeller, rudder, skeg).
-That is often not the case with dual engine boats.
+That is often not the case with twin engine boats.
 There are lots of areas on the loop where the water is shallow and the bottom unforgiving.
 Every looper knows of cases of encounters between props and rocks.
 The maneuverability of single engine boats is greatly enhanced with the addition of bow and stern thrusters, or occasionally both.